freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-The sticky element will act as if it had position: fixed within the parent.
+The sticky element will act as if it has `position: fixed` within the parent.

 #### --answer--

-The child will lose its sticky behaviour when the parent scrolls.
+The child will lose its sticky behavior when the parent scrolls.

 ### --question--

 #### --text--

-Which of the following are true about `position: relative` and how it affects the child elements?
+Which of the following is true about `position: relative` and how it affects the child elements?

 #### --distractors--